trezitorul/qudi/documentation/how_to_make_modules.md

 ```

-Use start a query loop and constantly perform a certatin actions (collect data, update display, etc.) Below is for constantly getting data and updating the display:
+Use a query loop to constantly perform a certatin actions (collect data, update display, etc.).
+Below is an example for constantly collecting data and updating the display:
 ```
 from qtpy import QtCore
 from logic.generic_logic import GenericLogic